Optimal control of levitated nanoparticles through finite-stiffness confinement

-The field of optimal control aims at devising time-dependent protocols for the parameters---stiffness of a harmonic trap, temperature of the heat bath,\ldots---controlling the dynamical evolution of a system while minimizing a certain cost functional of its trajectory.
-This is relevant in a wealth of physical situations, although we focus here on the control of systems like nanodevices.
-Therein, we can highlight the minimization of entropy production \cite{schmiedl_optimal_2007,gomez-marin_optimal_2008,aurell_optimal_2011,aurell_refined_2012,muratore-ginanneschi_extremals_2014,zhang_work_2020,loos2024universal} or the minimization of the connection time \cite{hegerfeldt_driving_2013,hegerfeldt_high-speed_2014,plata_finite-time_2020,prados_optimizing_2021,patron_thermal_2022} between given initial and target states.
-Also, it has been shown that there emerge trade-off relations between the operation time and the cost, in terms of irreversible work or thermodynamic geometry quantities~\cite{sivak_thermodynamic_2012,ito_stochastic_2018,shiraishi_speed_2018,ito_stochastic_2020,van_vu_thermodynamic_2020}, which are known as the classical speed limits.
+The field of optimal control aims at devising time-dependent protocols for the parameters controlling the dynamical evolution of a system, while minimizing a certain cost functional of its trajectory.
+This is relevant in a wealth of physical situations; specifically, we focus here on the control of nanodevices with stochastic dynamics.
+Therein, one is typically interested in minimizing the entropy production \cite{schmiedl_optimal_2007,gomez-marin_optimal_2008,aurell_optimal_2011,aurell_refined_2012,muratore-ginanneschi_extremals_2014,zhang_work_2020,loos2024universal} or the connection time \cite{hegerfeldt_driving_2013,hegerfeldt_high-speed_2014,plata_finite-time_2020,prados_optimizing_2021,patron_thermal_2022,patron_minimum_2024} between given initial and target states.
+In the lab, the controlled parameters are usually restricted to a certain finite region.
+For example, the stiffness $\kappa$ of a harmonic trap is generally limited to a nonnegative range $\kappa_- \le \kappa\le \kappa_+$~\footnote{Negative values of the stiffness are difficult to implement in the lab, although they have been realized employing feedback techniques~\cite{albay_realization_2020}.}, depending on the specific technique used to realize the harmonic potential.
+As a rule, these inequalities make variational calculus unreliable for solving the optimization problem: More sophisticated techniques from optimal control theory are necessary.